gerritdewitt/Useful-Scripts/munki-import-automations/IBM-SPSS/ReadMe.md

 Deployment Method
 ----------
 ## Install SPSS on a Test Mac ##
 1. Install SPSS on a test Mac system with the Munki tools installed.
 For the test installation, you will need to make a sample *installer.properties* file.
 Look at the example one provided in the IBM SPSS vendor disk image, or you can use the following as a template.
-Refer to IBM's documentation if necessary<sup>2</sup>:
+Refer to IBM's documentation if necessary<sup>2</sup>.
+Due to a bug<sup>2</sup> in the SPSS installer, the software may be licensed as a trial.
+That is OK for the test installation since all we care about is getting app metadata.
 <pre>INSTALLER_UI=silent
 LICENSE_ACCEPTED=true
 network=1